 To save the current tuned station to your station list, select Options > Save station.
 To open the list of your saved stations, select Options > Stations.
-See "Saved stations", on page 73.

-To return to the standby mode and leave the FM radio playing in the background, select Options > Play in background, or press \Rightarrow .
+To return to the standby mode and leave the FM radio playing in the background, select Options > Play in background.